 - is receiving payment under a federal or state public assistance program

-- is working full-time and earning a total monthly gross income that does not exceed the greater of the monthly earnings of an individual earning the minimum wage described in the Fair Labor Act of 1938 or an amount equal to 100 percent of the poverty line for a family of two as determined in accordance with section 673(2) of the Community Service Block Grant Act.
+- is working full-time and earning a total monthly gross income that does not exceed the greater of the monthly earnings of an individual earning the minimum wage described in the Fair Labor Act of 1938 or an amount equal to 150 percent of the poverty line for the family size as determined in accordance with section 673(2) of the Community Service Block Grant Act.